jncraton/operating-systems-cpsc4420/lectures/25-deadlocks.md

 ## Concurrency

 - Addresses problems of responsiveness and throughput
-- Creates problems with races
+- Creates problems with data races
 - Races can be resolved using synchronization patterns

 ---